For those that have read my posts before, you know I’ve been around the block a few times when it comes to providing technology to the event industry.

 If there’s one thing I’ve learned has an over-riding impact on a client’s perception of your company, it’s the speed and quality of the service you provide.

 Let’s forget the technology for a moment, and forget the way it’s delivered or how cool it does or doesn’t look—if a software provider can’t deliver the kind of immediate service a client needs in the midst of a critical event process, they are painting a black mark of disappointment against their name.
-If this happens on a regular basis, they’re adding more nails to their own coffin because as soon as a client learns of another supplier offering better service, they will be gone.
-That’s the reality of expectations in today’s competitive landscape and a reality all event-tech companies would do well to embrace.
+If this happens on a regular basis, they’re adding more nails to their own coffin—because as soon as a client learns of another supplier offering better service, they’ll be gone.
+That’s the reality of expectations in today’s competitive landscape, and a reality all event-tech companies would do well to embrace.

 When I first started at EventBooking, I went to each department to get a gauge of how they operated.
 When I met with the Client Success team (support team) I asked how many open tickets we had, to which the response was, “About 30.”
-I must have had a strange look on my face as I processed this because the next thing I heard was, “Is that bad?”
 I did a double-take.
 Here was a company with over 700 client venues at the time, and there was a total of 30 tickets that needed attention from around the globe.
 How could this be?
 In previous companies I had been involved with, the standard number would have been in the hundreds.

 There is a total sense of ownership and pride in the service we offer.

 On the extremely rare occasion a client reports a software bug, our Quality Assurance department takes it as a personal loss—as a failure to do their job properly.
 I have never experienced that level of ownership in any other company I have worked at!
 Another example of this was just before Christmas last year.
 One member of the Client Success team approached me and said, “Guess how many open tickets we have right now?”
 When I asked how many she beamed with satisfaction and said, “Zero!”
 By this time the client base had increased to over 900 venues around the world.